 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in income tax expense.
-During the years ended December 31, 2011 and 2010, the interest and penalties expense associated with uncertain tax positions are not significant to our results of operations or financial position.
+During the years ended December 31, 2012 and 2011, the interest and penalties expense associated with uncertain tax positions are not significant to the Company's results of operations or financial position.